-Three paintings submitted for this years Royal Ulster Academy annual exhibition 2018.
-"Man in a hat", "Portrait of a modern family", and "Gerry" consist of two paintings in oils and one drawing in charcoal.
+Two paintings submitted for this years Royal Ulster Academy annual exhibition 2018.
+"Portrait of a modern family", and "Gerry" consist of a painting in oils and one drawing in charcoal.

 Two Paintings Selected For The Royal Ulster Academy 2017 which takes place in the Ulster Museum, Belfast.

 My painting entitled "Barry" just got through to the second stage of judging at the BP Portrait awards 2017 in the National Gallery of London.